Skip to main content

 • A 325KB image is extremely undesirable compared to a 225KB version.

-• If the file size of an optimzed image remains close to or above the 350KB maximum, and/or optimization has resulted in a low quality image, i.e. grain and pixilation become obvious, choose a new image.
+• If the file size of an optimized image remains close to or above the 350KB maximum, and/or optimization has resulted in a low quality image, i.e. grain and pixilation become obvious, choose a new image.

 Reject 350KB+ Image is too large and must not be used.